What Does Vermont Law Say about the Use of Hidden Cameras, Audio Bugs, and GPS Devices?

 - You own a business.
 It could be a small business.
 Your competitor may just want your client base, or just not want the additional competition.
 Corporate espionage could include using a current or former employee to spy on your business, placing hidden cameras or audio bugs in offices and conference rooms, or even using apps to monitor your phone calls, VOIP calls, web conferencing, and video conferencing.
 Keyloggers could be used to record everything you type.
 They may even be able to read all of your text messages and emails.

-- You’re involved in a child custody dispute.
-You did not have to marry someone to have them consider spying on you, they may be hoping to record something you say or do to try and scare you into giving up custody.
+- You are involved in a child custody dispute.
+You didn’t have to marry someone to have them consider spying on you, they may be hoping to record something you say or do to try and scare you into giving up custody.
 They may be looking to prove you’re unfit or blackmail you.
 There are apps that aren’t hard to deploy.
-Don’t ever think that your devices are totally secure unless you have them checked out.
+Do not ever think that your devices are totally secure unless you have them checked out.

 - You have a jealous, possessive, or abusive significant other.
 GPS devices, audio bugs, and hidden cameras as well as apps for digital devices are used more and more in situations where someone feels the need to abuse or control their partner.
 These devices can create a dangerous situation for the victim.